YePererva/STM32-BluePill/README.md

 - add a option to use microcontroller not only in LQFP48 package, but UFQFPN48 package (alike STM32F103CBU6)
 - Replace the Power regulator.
 Originally it uses either [RT9193-33](https://web.archive.org/web/20190316155227/http://wiki.stm32duino.com/index.php?title=Blue_Pill) or [TX6211B](https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill) which are documented as < 300 mA power supply, but can overheat if used >100 mA.

-## What I want to keep
+With all of that, I also want to keep pinout compatibility with original BluePill and the final size of board

+## What is inside the repository
-- Full pinout compatibility with original BluePill
+- `project files` : folder with BluePill projects, implemented in KiCAD
-- Final size of board
+  - `classic` : the "traditional" BluePill board, with some schematic fixes (wrong resistor value for USB pull-up, extra capacitor, etc.) and some "cosmetic" changes on board.
+  - `reforged` : the board with fixes and functionality I want to add
+- `references` : some references of schematics / issues / layouts I found for various

 ## Why I want to do it
 - I want to practice with KiCAD